rive-app/rive-wasm/CONTRIBUTING.md

 ### Background

-This runtime is driven by a lower-level [rive-cpp](https://github.com/rive-app/rive-cpp) runtime that defines an abstract renderer.
+This runtime is driven by a lower-level [rive-runtime](https://github.com/rive-app/rive-runtime) runtime that defines an abstract renderer.
 There are two main variants of this runtime, separated into different NPM packages at build and publish time:
 - [Canvas](https://www.npmjs.com/package/@rive-app/canvas)
 - [WebGL](https://www.npmjs.com/package/@rive-app/webgl)

-The methods and structs defined in rive-cpp that provide the base of this rive-wasm runtime are compiled and bound to JS classes and functions via [Web Assembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts)(WASM) through a tool called [Emscripten](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html).
+The methods and structs defined in rive-runtime that provide the base of this rive-wasm runtime are compiled and bound to JS classes and functions via [Web Assembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts)(WASM) through a tool called [Emscripten](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html).
 You'll notice this in the `wasm/src/` folder.

 For each of the variants above, there are two sets of APIs to use for rendering Rives in web applications:
 - High-level JS API - in the `js/` folder, defining high-level class API's most consumers will use when displaying Rives in web applications.